Figure Drawing Fundamentals with Stan Prokopenko

 Runtime: 15 hours, 30 mins

 If you can only buy one course on drawing the human body I would challenge you to find a better one.
-This 15.5 hour DVD course teaches you more than you might get from weeks of live workshops.
+This 15.5 hour video course teaches you more than you might get from weeks of live workshops.

 This course is approachable enough for beginners and detailed enough for advanced artists.
 Stan Prokopenko teaches timeless concepts in an approachable entertaining way.
 He believes that when you are having fun, you learn better.